deelobo/keyword_scanner_app/README.md

   - **Keyword Match:** For each file, the code creates a summary that includes the file name, the matched keywords, the total count of matched keywords, and a dictionary of each keyword’s frequency.
   - **Excerpts:** It collects all sentences where keywords were found.

+- Read section methods and pipeline for details of  application
+-
 ## Prerequisites

 - Python 3.6 or higher